 by Len Bonifield

 We have excerpted portions of this article that are applicable to Central Florida.
-Some of the statistics and dollar values have changed from 2006 due to the changing economic market, but the overall concepts are still true.
+Some of the statistics and dollar values have changed from the time of the original article written for THE LEDGER in February, 2006 but the overall concepts are still true.

 …The apartment market has been impacted by the ever increasing real estate taxes.
 This increase has motivated apartment owners to go condo.
 This moves many middle income families out of the market as they can’t afford the high cost of the condos.
 Florida is experiencing a wave of change in land use of land-lease manufactured home communities, forcing many senior citizens into the housing market.
 Employers are finding it difficult to recruit people to Florida for jobs as police, firemen, school teachers, retail and the hospitality markets as they can not afford housing on the initial wages for those jobs.